-The staff at Livengrin Family Services is ready to assist families with the difficulties of coping with a loved one in treatment, and throughout the recovery process.
+The staff at Livengrin Family Services is ready to assist families of addicts with the difficulties of coping with a loved one in treatment, and throughout the recovery process.

 We know from experience and research that the family needs to recover from the addiction as well.
 They’re usually carrying frustration, guilt, anger, disappointment, and fear.
 Commonly, family members adjust their own thinking and behavior to deal with that of the addicted person.
 They may have dealt with the patient’s behavior for years.
 They cope, rationalize, avoid confrontation (or perhaps instigate it), give up trying to help, threaten penalties, or go through many other responses over time.
 This is natural and understandable.

 Often, family members and loved ones feel powerless to stop the continued downward spiral of drug and alcohol abuse.
 In some cases, they have become enablers.